 Not only this, but jobs that advertise for enterprise skills often pay more, with job ads seeking financial literacy skills offering, on average, an additional $5,224 in a yearly salary.

 But FYA’s report card on How Young People Are Faring in the transition from school to work has shown us that, despite the demand, young Australians are not prepared with key enterprise skills; close to a third of Australian 15 year olds have low proficiency in both financial literacy and problem solving, as well as a quarter demonstrating low proficiency in digital literacy.

 An Australian Securities and Investment Commission report on Australian Financial Attitudes and Behaviour found that young people under 35 are more likely to “have difficulty understanding financial matters” with 33% agreeing with this statement (up from 24% in the previous survey).

 So with a clear issue in our sight, a key step forward is educating the next generation in financial literacy skills to better prepare them for the future.
 The Australian Government has attempted this through their National Financial Literacy Strategy.

 But what does it actually mean to be financially literate and why is central to our collective future?

-We spoke to FYA’s Management Accountant, Nicky Kandiah, to find out.
+We spoke to FYA’s Finance Manager, Nicky Kandiah, to find out.